tilezen/vector-datasource/CONTRIBUTING.md

 When data is loaded, database "triggers" calculate if a feature is included in which layer(s), at what "minimum zoom", and other Mapzen specific "mz" properties.

+Most **content filter changes** (eg: adding a new kind of feature) only requires a database modification and doesn't require restarting TileServer.
+These are done in the `yaml/` filter files, for example: pois.yaml.

-The primary `queries.yaml` details how data is selected from the database and how it is processed via Python transforms.
-This primary YAML file also refers to several other jinja SQL "templates" in `queries/` (eg: landuse.jinja2) for Postgres SQL code.
-A change to one of these file requires TileServer to be restarted so the queries.yaml file can be reloaded.
+**Query selections from the database** are detailed in queries.yaml and also specifies how it is post-processed via Python transforms.
+This primary file refers to layer specific `jinja` SQL "templates" in `queries/` (eg: landuse.jinja2) for Postgres SQL code.

-Most content changes (eg: adding a new kind of feature) only requires a database modification and doesn't require restarting TileServer.
-These are done in the YAML files.

 ### TileServer

-Listens for API requests on localhost, which are in the format of 0/0/0.ext When it hears a request, TileServer asks Postgres for "the stuff" inside that tile's bounding box, configured via the `queries.yaml` file.
+Listens for API requests on localhost, which are in the format of 0/0/0.ext

+When TileServer hears a request it asks Postgres for "the stuff" inside that tile's bounding box, configured via the `queries.yaml` file and `.jinja2` files.

+NOTE: A change to one of the query files requires TileServer to be restarted so they can be reloaded.

 ## Let's do this!